audreyfeldroy/localtomatoes/README.md

 ## Overview

-LocalTomatoes displays the Rotten Tomatoes ratings for yourr local theater movies.
+LocalTomatoes displays the Rotten Tomatoes ratings for the movies at your local theater.

 * features
 * and stuff